ECE264-2025Fall-WL/hw18-expression-tree-evaluator/README.md

 - **Prefix**: operators before operands
   Example: `* + 3 4 5`

-👉 Postfix is easy for computers because order of evaluation is explicit — no parentheses needed.
+- Postfix is easy for computers because order of evaluation is explicit — no parentheses needed.

-### What is `tokens`?
+### What are `tokens`?
 - `tokens` is an **array of strings** read from the input file.
 - Each element is one **operand** (like `3`, `x`) or one **operator** (like `+`, `*`).
 - Example: if the file contains: